freebirdyeah/cryptonite-taskphase2-shaan/picoCTF/Cryptography.md

 1. always run the program as it's intended
 2. got to learn a little more about algebra involving modulo function
-3. learned how to deal with scripts when the ask for files as input